heyman/leaflet-usermarker/README.rst

 See it in action
 ================

-Leaflet UserMarker can be seen in action on `Longitude.me <https://longitude.me>`_.
+Leaflet UserMarker can be seen in action on `Longitude.me <https://longitude.me>`_ and `What is my address? <https://whatismyaddress.net>`

-You can also see the `bundled examples <http://heyman.github.com/leaflet-usermarker/example/>`_.
+You can also see the `bundled examples <https://heyman.github.com/leaflet-usermarker/example/>`_.

 Example Code